 A 100-year-old historic, but condemned, school building sat empty for ten years in Applegate, Oregon.
 Unable to occupy its former school and lacking funds to build a new one, Applegate School had to use makeshift modular units for its students.

 Aaron Ausland found a way to bring the building back to life.
 Drawing from their strong history of relationships with funding organizations, Ausland Group was acquainted with a grantor capable of funding the needed seismic renovation.

-The construction project is underway and soon the kids in Applegate, Oregon will have their historic school building open for classes.
+Ausland completed the project through to construction and the kids in Applegate, Oregon have their historic school building open for classes.

 “We would not have been successful without Ausland’s relationship with the funding organization and the high level of credibility and clarity they brought to the technical requirements.”